-For further financial information, please refer to the Corporation's audited financial statements.
+For further financial information, please refer to the Corporation's audited financial statements that have been filed on SEDAR.

 ITEM 3 - Results of Operations

 For the year ended December 31, 2022 versus December 31, 2021

 The Corporation has no revenue producing assets at this stage, as its mineral properties are all at the exploration and evaluation stage of development.
 The Corporation is currently enhancing shareholders' value by exploring its mineral assets and expanding its land exploration portfolio.